MeteorYee/Clustering-for-Sina-news/mycrawler/README.md

 * the source codes

 ### PageID
-* This file **MUST** be exist when the crawler starts to run, which is used to generate **an unique ID** for each downloaded file.
+* This file **MUST** exist when the crawler starts to run, which is used to generate **an unique ID** for each downloaded file.
 You may also revise the content in this file.
 In fact, it is just an Integer object stored by Cpickle.dump().
 I set 100,000 the maximum number of page ID in my code (at line: 168, its initial value is 100,000).

 ### Url lists
 * In order to implement BFS algorithm, I used **3 lists** to store website's urls.
   * _**OpenUrls**_ is the current urls list.
 Every url in this list is going to be downloaded soon.
   * _**ReadyUrls**_ is the new urls list.
-Urls in this list are extracted from the urls in openUrls.
+Urls in this list are extracted from the contents of the urls in openUrls.
 Namely, readyUrls is the next-time openUrls.
   * _**CloseUrls**_ stores the urls which have been downloaded.
 The meaning of its existence is to ensure that crawler won't get a web page twice.

 ### pagelog.txt